ChuChu145/ChuChu145/README.md

 * 📘 <a href= "https://github.com/ChuChu145/Incident-Response-Notes/tree/main">Incident Handling Experience</a>

 Demonstrates my real-world experience monitoring, documenting, and escalating incidents in a live environment, aligned with SOC workflows such as alert triage and incident response.

 ## 🌐 Portfolio Website

 * 💻 [View My Portfolio](https://chu-portfolio.netlify.app/)

-This website showcases my transition from frontend development into cybersecurity, including my projects, certifications, and SOC-focused learning journey.
+A personal website showcasing my transition into cybersecurity, including SOC-focused projects, certifications, and real-world incident handling experience.
+It complements my GitHub by providing a structured overview of my skills and learning journey.

 ## 📈 Current Focus